omphilejmatsobe/ATMEGA328P-AVR_assembly_programming/README.md

 # Low-Level Programming

-Let's learn AVR assembly programming with ATMEGA328P microprocessor.
+Let's learn AVR assembly programming with an ATMEGA328P microprocessor.
 This is the first step to learning low-level programming.

 ## Introduction